Digitalist-Open-Cloud/Matomo-Plugin-RebelOIDC/docs/faq.md

 **How can I unlink all users?**

 The easiest way is to fully uninstall the plugin and reinstall afterwards.
-Otherwise you can delete data from `matomo_loginoidc_provider` in your sql database.
+Otherwise you can delete data from `matomo_rebeloidc_provider` in your sql database.

 If you change the OAuth provider and there could be user id collisions, you should make sure to unlink all users beforehand.